Brooklyn Mirador

 ...

-Why, in 1867, was the axis of Grand Army Plaza pointed at 350 Fifth Avenue?
+Why was the axis of Grand Army Plaza pointed at the Fifth Avenue mansions?

 After the military victory preserved the Union and abolished slavery, a simple message was sent to the leaders of the losing faction in New York City.

-The plaza opened with the Fountain of the Golden Spray, a simple single jet of water at its center.
+The plaza opened with the future site of the Fountain of the Golden Spray, a simple single jet of water at its center.
 The plaza's axis was aimed at Astor's circle.
 And two years later, the Lincoln statue confronted them with the Emancipation Proclamation.
 Duncan's simple, unadorned Arch, was to frame this message in stone.

 Political tides turned.
 Lincoln was banished.
-The message changed.
+The message lost.

-But the 'line of vision' tells the story.
-Real American history.
+But the 'line of vision' retells the story.
+American history.
 And the view is great..

 ...